 - Prataparudra, the regional emperor, was the monarch of the dynasty named Kakatiya.

 - His empire was incredibly wealthy, which eventually led to Alauddin’s attack.

 - He embraced Alauddin’s reign and gave him the Kohinoor diamond.

-- Vira Ballala-III, the Hoysala ruler, Ramachandra Deva, the Yadava king of Devagiri, and Prataprudra-II of Warangal were all vanquished.
+- Prataparudra-II of Warangal, Vira Ballala-III, monarch of the Hoysala empire, Ramachandra Deva, king of the Yadava kingdom of Devagiri, all fell to Alauddin’s attack.

 - Geographically, it was located on the state of Karnataka’s west coast.

 - Ballal III of the Hoysala dynasty governed it.